ColinGilbert/autogentoo/README.md

 This is the autogentoo environment.
-Please run these scripts as root.
+Please run any script as root.

-Depends: ZFS, Python 3, shell
+Depends: Linux environment (found Alpine and Ubuntu the easiest to use as bootstrap hosts), ZFS, Python 3, squashfs-tools, Gentoo (durr...), rsync, cpio.